 Depending on the data that you have you can choose to calculate according to 3 options: real consumption levels or estimate by distance or expenses.
-Please note that you have to choose the estimation method and enter relevant data for either estimation by distance or estimation by expenses.
+Count the same consumption only once and please note that if you choose the estimation method, you have to enter relevant data for either estimation by distance or estimation by expenses.